wildmountainfarms/solarthing-docs/docs/source/installation.rst

 Checking if java is installed
 -----------------------------

 Now SolarThing has been installed.
-That does not mean that ``java`` or CouchDB have been installed.
+That does not mean that ``java`` has been installed.
 Let's check to see if ``java`` is installed now.

 .. code-block:: shell